PKilgarriff/bank_tech_test/design.md

 - there is a certain threshold of negative balance (like an overdraft)

 If transactions are being added and stored, balance should now be a method that calculates based on them rather than a property

+Moving onto Statement Printer class

+- needs list of transactions from BankAccount
+- needs to return headers
+- needs to return a formatted string of each transaction